jowi-dev/banj-os/README.md

 With that said if you, like me, are also interested in an metaphorical code gardening project - Nix + tmux + Neovim will certainly keep you busy.
 Feel free to give it a try.

-**TODO**: Maybe I should start keeping logs in this repo? that way they travel with me?
-Hell yeah dude.
-Hell yeah.
-**TODO**: Start documenting why these tech choices are made so its not just me yeeting tech into my stack without prior history

 ## Setup